Skip to content

 Adding test users

-After you create your internal group, you can add test users as members of that group.
+After you create your internal group, add test users as members of that group.

 1. From your internal group’s management page, select Add test users.